Jobs in Finland for Foreigners

 City-specific Job Opportunities

 Finland's diverse cities offer unique job opportunities tailored to various industries.
-In Helsinki, the growing fast tech sector is a magnet for IT specialists and software developers.
+In Helsinki, the rapidly growing tech sector is a magnet for IT specialists and software developers.
+Companies like Nokia, Rovio, Supercell, and Wolt are headquartered here, alongside regional offices of Microsoft, Google, and Amazon.
 Companies like Nokia and Rovio are headquartered here, offering numerous roles.
 Meanwhile, Tampere is renowned for its manufacturing industry, providing ample opportunities for mechanical and electrical engineers.
 The city is home to several industrial parks and innovation hubs that focus on sustainable technologies.
 Turku, on the other hand, is rapidly becoming a center for biotechnology and maritime industries, attracting professionals in these fields.
 The city's close proximity to the sea facilitates its maritime sector, offering roles in shipbuilding and marine engineering.

 Cost of Living Breakdown